vgrichina/vibe-server/stacks/core/007_admin_dashboard.md

   - Log all admin actions for audit purposes: `log:admin:{action}:{timestamp}`
   - Include IP address, admin username, and affected resources

+## UI Design
+- Use Tailwind CSS for styling without build step (CDN version)
+- Make sure that the UI is responsive and works on all devices
+- Utilize wide screen real estate to display more information
+- Use HTMX for interactive elements (hx-get, hx-post, hx-put, hx-delete)
+    - Make sure that every view can be rendered as a partial HTML snippet for HTMX requests
+    - Use hx-target to specify the target element for the response, snippet should fit accordingly
+    - Add confirmation dialogs for destructive actions using hx-confirm
+    - Support incremental updates without full page refreshes using hx-swap

 ## Implementation Notes
 - Use Koa.js for routing and middleware
 - Use Koa-session for authentication
-- Don't use bcrypt; use built-in crypto module
-- Use HTMX for interactive elements (hx-get, hx-post, hx-put, hx-delete)
-- Use Tailwind CSS for styling without build step (CDN version)
 - Mask sensitive data (API keys) with partial visibility: `sk_...**********1234`
 - Implement form validation with inline errors using HTMX validation response
-- Add confirmation dialogs for destructive actions using hx-confirm
 - Use server-rendered templates without client-side JavaScript frameworks
-- Support incremental updates without full page refreshes using hx-swap

 ## Error Handling
 - Show clear, actionable error messages